-The extension of the theory of $p$-compact operators to the polynomial and holomorphic settings was addressed by Aron, Caliskan, Garc\'ia and Maestre \cite{AroCalGarMae-16} and Aron, Maestre and Rueda \cite{AroMaeRue-10}.
-In these settings, the property of $p$-compactness was dealed from the following local point of view: a mapping $f\colon U\to F$ is said to be \textit{locally $p$-compact} if every point $x\in U$ has a neighborhood $U_x\subseteq U$ such that $f(U_x)$ is relatively $p$-compact in $F$.
+The extension of this theory to the polynomial and holomorphic settings was addressed in \cite{AroCalGarMae-16,AroMaeRue-10}.
+In these environments, the property of $p$-compactness was studied from the following local point of view: a mapping $f\colon U\to F$ is said to be \textit{locally $p$-compact} if every point $x\in U$ has a neighborhood $U_x\subseteq U$ such that $f(U_x)$ is relatively $p$-compact in $F$.

 The aim of this note is to study a subclass of locally $p$-compact holomorphic mappings, namely, \textit{holomorphic mappings with relatively $p$-compact range}.
 Notice that every such mapping is locally $p$-compact but the converse is not true.
 For instance, if $\D$ denotes the open complex unit disc, the holomorphic mapping $f\colon\D\to c_0$ defined by $f(z)=\sum_{n=1}^\infty z^ne_n$, where $(e_n)$ is the canonical basis of $\ell_1$, is locally $1$-compact but it has not relatively compact range (see \cite[Example 3.2]{Muj-91}) and, consequently, neither relatively $p$-compact range for any $p\geq 1$.